 Want to take a course with your friends?
 Do these 3 things and call it a day.

 - 1. Tweet this:

 - 2. Blog/forward this:

-School of Open has launched!
-Take a free online course on open science, collaborative workshop design, open educational resources, copyright for educators, Wikipedia, CC licenses, why open? — and more! at http://schoolofopen.org/.
-Especially check out this course: [link to course of your choice here].
+School of Open, Round 2 is open for sign-up!
+Take a free, facilitated online course on open science, collaborative workshop design, open educational resources, copyright for educators, Wikipedia, CC licenses, why open? — and more! at http://schoolofopen.org/.
+Take this course with me: [link to course of your choice here].
 Read more about the launch at http://creativecommons.org/weblog/entry/39060.